COS301-SE-2026/Tyto-PhishShield/docs/SRS/Software-Architecture-Specification.md

 **NRF Test:**
 - System is deployable on ubuntu servers.
-- Frontend design scales well on large screens and the report button can be used on multiple devices.

 #### NFR 4 Quality attribute: Usability
 1. The system’s “report phish” button must follow the **Microsoft Fluent UI design system.**